 Other Information

-Each agency will have a 6 foot by 3 foot table to place their exhibit

-The table will have a power source upon request
+Detailed logistical information will be provided just prior to the final Agency Visit once the location is determined.
+This information will include;

+Size of each agency exhibition area (table size, floor space, etc. )

+Power source availability

+Availability of room for setup prior to dinner

+A/V availability (laptop, microphone, etc.)

-Exhibits should be printed on a rigid self-supporting board, such as a tri-fold alligator board.
+Exhibits can be printed on rigid self-supporting boards, such as a tri-fold alligator board.
 Certain tables may be able to be placed against a wall.
 The wall could then be used to affix exhibits that are not self-supporting.

-To avoid hassles with traveling with your exhibit, consider printing at a shop in (Host agency city) Nashville.
+To avoid hassles traveling with your exhibit, consider printing at a shop in (Host agency city) Nashville.
 Eno has identified a Fedex Office location a few blocks from the hotel (212 Broadway, Nashville TN 37201.

-The exhibit room will be available for set up at least 2 hours before each event start time.
-MAX students should not skip class sessions to set up.
-The agency facilitator, assisted by Eno staff, should set up if class is in session.
-At least 45 minutes of break time will be allocated between the end of class and the start of the event.